McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 * The Mojang resource pack loading background color
 * The black bars on the sides when scoped in with a spyglass
 * Highlighting item slots
-* World and server selection menu dropshadow
+* World and server selection menu drop-shadow

 [Back to Top](#contents)